Windower/docs/_pages/index.md

 Explore the [Addons](addons/) and [Plugins](plugins/) sections to find out more about the options available.

+## Linux / Steam Deck
+Full Linux support for Windower 4 is not guaranteed, but you can get it to work with a few caveats.

+For more information about our suggested method (Lutris), see [Linux Installations](linux/).

 ## Resolving Issues
 If you have issues, you can:
 * Check the [FAQ](faq/).